 npm install

 The second method is useful if you’ve already got a package.json file.
-You can use a lesser known option on npm install to update your package.json – the save option.
+You can use a lesser known option on npm install to automatically update your package.json – the save option.

 npm install express --save